Drakolis/drakolis.github.io/README.md

 - Human-first design, always.
 Tech, systems, work culture — it all starts with people.
 - Creativity needs freedom.
 You can’t sustain great work if you’re always on fire.
 - Technical excellence, for real.
 Ensure quality starts from design to implementation and up to active use.
-- Impact > Optics.
-Button colours are not a strategy.
+- Impact of the work matters.
+Changing button colours is not a strategy.
 - Play is serious.
 The best ideas come from exploration, not just execution.

 ## What I’m Looking For